moliver28/research-handbook/content/handbook/engineering/core-development.md

 ### Connect the dots!
 In the product and between teams

 One of our product's greatest strengths and selling points is its unified platform approach.
-While we currently offer multiple functionalities within a single product, we should strive to enhance even more this advantage by creating stronger connections between these different areas.
+While we currently offer multiple functionalities within a single product, we should strive to further enhance this advantage by creating stronger connections between these different areas.

 To fully leverage this strength, we need to: